-Caravan and trailer road-worthiness is just as important as your car’s, and particular care is needed for that first summer outing, as many are parked up and unused over the winter.
+Caravan and trailer road-worthiness is just as important as your car’s and particular care is needed for that first summer outing, as many are parked up and unused over the winter.
 With the south-west of England being a very popular place to visit, it is not surprising that the South West has some of the highest incident rates for caravans.
-Between January 2017 and May 2018, there have been 850 caravan or trailer incidents on main roads in the South West region, with 460 of those occurring in the summer months of May to September last year - a sure way to put a sudden end to a lovely holiday.
+Between 2017-2018, there were 850 caravan or trailer incidents on main roads in the South West region, with 460 of those occurring in the summer months of May to September - a sure way to put a sudden end to a lovely holiday.
+Recent figures from Highways England revealed that around 4,000 accidents a year involved trailers of one description or another.

 With the majority of caravans only being used over the summer months, this figure needs to be reduced.
 We take a look at the top caravanning tips from IAM RoadSmart for preparation and keeping safe on the road: